Relay Access Denied is a relatively standard error. It indicates that the server is not letting an email be sent to another mail server.

-The recipient's server has determined the sender's server to be a source of spam, or that it had failed security checks
+- The recipient's server has determined the sender's server to be a source of spam, or that it has failed security checks

 Reasons for getting a relay access denied error

-So there are 2 servers (aka MX) that are involved – Sender’s MX and Recipient’s MX.
+So there are 2 servers (aka MX) involved - sender’s MX and recipient’s MX.
 If one of these servers rejects the mail, then the sender will see the Relay Access Denied error.

 Case 1 - Sender’s MX rejects the email

-Before the actual sending of the email, MX of the sender asks to provide a username and password to send emails.
-If your MX won’t be able to successfully authenticate you before sending the email, then it will deny the email from being relayed to the recipient’s MX.
+Before the email is actually sent, the sender's MX server asks for a username and password to send emails.
+If your MX can’t successfully authenticate you before sending the email, it will deny the email from being relayed to the recipient’s MX.

 Why does it happen?
-Such precaution is done to keep the spammers out, so they aren’t able to send mail using your server without proper credentials.
-Sometimes it happens even with trustworthy email users if they forget to turn on auth in their mail clients.
+Such precautions are taken to keep spammers out, so they can’t send mail using your server without proper credentials.
+Sometimes it happens even with trustworthy email users if they forget to turn on the appropriate authentication in their mail clients.

 Case 2 - Recipient’s MX rejects the mail

-If the email was successfully sent from Sender’s MX, then the issue might appear with the recipient’s MX.
+If the email was successfully sent from the sender’s MX, then the issue might appear with the recipient’s MX.
 It will accept mail only if:

 - The Sender’s MX passed all security checks/spam filters